 Though most people do not experience pain with their wisdom teeth, that does not mean complications won’t arise.
 Most problems with wisdom teeth progress slowly and by the time a problem does become evident, damage may have already occurred.
 Remember, each person is different, therefore your individual situation can only be determined through a thorough oral examination and evaluation with your trusted oral surgeons at Ramapo Oral and Maxillo-Facial Surgery in Suffern, New York.

 Surgical Tooth Extractions Suffern

 The relative ease at which your local Suffern oral surgeon can extract your wisdom teeth depends on the position of the impacted teeth.
 A pre-extraction examination at our dental offices on Route 59 will give us a better idea of what you should expect during extraction.
 A wisdom tooth that is fully erupted through the gum can be extracted as easily as any other tooth.
 However, a wisdom tooth that is underneath the gums and embedded in the jawbone, requires an incision into the gums and then removal of the portion of bone that lies over the tooth.
-Oftentimes during online dating help, the tooth will be extracted in small sections rather than removed in one piece to minimize the amount of bone that needs to be removed to get the tooth out.
+Oftentimes during surgical tooth extractions, the tooth will be extracted in small sections rather than removed in one piece to minimize the amount of bone that needs to be removed to get the tooth out.

 If you are experiencing any gum pain or crowding in your mouth, we invite you to visit our Suffern oral surgeon office for a consultation to see if wisdom teeth extraction is your next step.